aws-samples/aws-serverless-workshops/DataProcessing/5_DataArchiving/README.md

     <kbd>![S3 bucket screenshot](../images/data-archiving-s3-bucket.png)</kbd>

 1. Click on **Services** then select **Athena** in the Analytics section.

+1. Ensure to select the database from left navigation where *wildrydes* table was created

 1. Copy and paste the following SQL query: